danielchew44/Daniel-intern-repo/AI-Usage-Guidelines.md

 If it’s a draft, does it need significant revisions?

 If using for professional work, does it meet accuracy and ethical standards?
+** Document one best practice you will follow when using AI tools at Focus Bear. ** One best practice I will follow when using AI tools at Focus Bear is:

+Ensuring AI-Augmented Decisions Remain Human-Centered I will use AI tools to enhance productivity and decision-making while always maintaining human oversight.
+This means validating AI-generated outputs for accuracy, ethical considerations, and alignment with company values before acting on them.